gpuweb/gpuweb/design/BufferOperations.md

 A `WebGPUBuffer` operation is provided that takes an ArrayBuffer and copies its content at an offset in the buffer.

 ```
+partial interface WebGPUBuffer {
-void WebGPUBuffer::setSubData(ArrayBuffer data, u32 offset);
+    void setSubData(ArrayBuffer data, u32 offset);
+}
 ```

 This operation acts as if it was done after all previous "device-level" commands and before all subsequent "device-level" commands.
-"Device level" commands are all commands not buffered in a `WebGPUCommandBuffer`, and include `WebGPUQueue::submit`.
+"Device level" commands are all commands not buffered in a `WebGPUCommandBuffer`, and include `WebGPUQueue.submit`.
 The content of `data` is only read during the call and can be modified by the application afterwards.
 The following must be true or a validation error occurs:

- - The buffer must have been created with the `WebGPUBufferUsage::TRANSFER_DST` usage flag.
+ - The buffer must have been created with the `WebGPUBufferUsage.TRANSFER_DST` usage flag.
  - `offset + data.length` must not overflow and be at most the size of the buffer.
- - Depending on the design of memory barriers, the buffer must be, or allowed to be in the `WebGPUBufferUsage::TRANSFER_DST` usage.
+ - Depending on the design of memory barriers, the buffer must be, or allowed to be in the `WebGPUBufferUsage.TRANSFER_DST` usage.
    - In particuler the buffer must not be currently mapped.

 ## Unused designs